martinandert/date-names/README.md

 # date-names

-Repository of localized month and weekday names.
+Repository of localized month and day names.
+Usable in Node.js or in the browser.

 ## Installation